arsenum/xlaos/README.md

 ## Introduction
 This is a proof of concept staging environment for XLAOS.
 It's intended for testing purposes only.
+The code has not been clean up and the contracts are not sercure.

 ## Objective
 * Setup test environment.